zerreat/auto-meet-joining-project/README.md

 2. Configure the WebDriver Account: Once your account is created, ensure that you only utilize it within the web driver context to avoid security issues.

-3. Update the `config.json` File: The `config.json` file must be updated with credentials from the newly created Google account, the name of the WhatsApp chat that contains the Google Meet links, and recorder settings including the path to your screen recording software and hotkeys to start and stop recording.
-This file can be found inside the `data` directory.
-If it doesn't exist, create it according to the following structure:
+3. Update the `config.json` File

+The `config.json` file contains essential configuration details and must be updated with credentials from your newly created Google account, the name of the WhatsApp chat that contains the Google Meet links, and settings for your screen recording software, including executable paths and hotkeys for starting and stopping the recording.
+This file is located in the `data` directory.
+If it doesn't exist, create one with the following structure:

 ```json
 {